Evening

 Evening sky, Aaker Plantation, Bornholm, Denmark.
 (Photo copyright © by Kaj Halberg)

-Evening silhouette of Saint Dominique Church, Portland, Maine, United States.
+Evening silhouette of Saint Dominic’s Church, a Roman Catholic church in Portland, Maine, United States, completed in 1833.
 (Photo copyright © by Kaj Halberg)

 Bruddesta, Öland, Sweden, in evening light.
 This abandoned fishing village has been preserved as a museum, including huts, boats, and winches, the purpose of which was to haul the boats on land.
 (Photo copyright © by Kaj Halberg)